lyleresnick/lyleresnick.github.io/_posts/2017-08-29-A Crash Course on VIPER Architecture.md

 }
 ```

+##### Data Capture

-- Below, to present the saved state of an Order, the Presenter just delegates to the ViewController.
+Below, to present the saved state of an Order, the Presenter just delegates to the ViewController.
 The OrderEntryViewModel's `init` converts any data which must be localized or converted to text.

 When the user has not entered one or more mandatory fields, the Presenter prepares the output text describing the issue and then sends it to the ViewController.

 ```swift
 extension OrderEntryPresenter: OrderEntrySaveUseCaseOutput {